matteoferla/Python_SmallWorld_API/README.md

 aspirin = 'O=C(C)Oc1ccccc1C(=O)O'
 sw = SmallWorld()
-results : pd.DataFrame = sw.search(aspirin, dist=5, db='WorldDrugs-20Q2-3004')
+results : pd.DataFrame = sw.search(aspirin, dist=5, db=sw.REAL_dataset)

 from IPython.display import display display(results)
 ```

-The first two lines are optional.
-The code works without rdkit, but if pandas gets imported before PandasTools and Chem
+The first two import lines are optional.
+The code works without rdkit, but if pandas gets imported before PandasTools
-imported not in _main_ then display issues happen.
+and Chem imported not in _main_ then display issues happen.

 So it's up to you to remember to run: